KorfLab/SABR/TUTORIAL.md

 ```

 The `bakeoff` usage statement provides 3 example command lines.
 We are going to
-use those.
+try those.
 But first, some explanations.

 ## Genome Data ##